Skip to content

 $1,403.00 $2,693.00

 As demonstrated in the table above, taxpayers from different states and counties can have significantly different estimates in changes to after-tax incomeAfter-tax income is the net amount of income available to invest, save, or consume after federal, state, and withholding taxes have been applied—your disposable income.
-Companies and, to a lesser extent, individuals, make economic decisions in light of how they can best maximize after-tax income. .
+Companies and, to a lesser extent, individuals, make economic decisions in light of how they can best maximize their earnings. .
 To help illustrate the differences, we’ve estimated the impact of the tax changes on average taxpayers in every congressional district.
 Check out the map for yourself below.

 Launch The 2018 Tax Reform Map